24 releases (14 stable)

 How the protocol avoid packet duplication:

-During sending of the packet - it is offered to set filter_out_duplication parameter to true to prevent network from being jammed by duplicated packets.
-It works in the next way: Once intermediate node receives the packet with ignore_duplication flag set to true,
+filter_out_duplication works in the next way: 1 - Node sets ignore_duplication flag in the packet flags.
+2 - Once intermediate node receives the packet with ignore_duplication flag set to true,

-• it remembers the sender_device_identifier of the packet and id of the packet for the RECEIVER_FILTER_DUPLICATE_IGNORE_PERIOD. - This period is configurable. if the same packet with same sender_device_identifier and with same id is sent again - it will be ignored by the node.
-It leads protocol to spread one exact packet trough the network only once.
+• it remembers the sender_device_identifier of the packet and id of the packet for the specified RECEIVER_FILTER_DUPLICATE_IGNORE_PERIOD period of time.
+This period is configurable. if the packet with same sender_device_identifier and with same id is received again by that same node - node will ignore packet for that specified period of time. ignore_duplication leads protocol to spread one exact packet trough the network only once.

 Status: